 The outdoors had always been a passion of mine, since my earliest memory.
 Fishing, kayaking, game hunting, cross country hiking, and anything else without a ceiling over it had always been my forte.
 My spirit yearned for a climate requiring a survivalist mentality, and I had every intention of spending the rest of my days in just such an environment.

 Thus, my research led me to Stewart Island, the southern-most portion of New Zealand.
 The mild climate, sparse population, immediate access to open water, and dense forestry completed my checklist.
-The prospect of dangerous wildlife or poisonous vegetation brought me no qualms, after all, there aren’t even any terrain dwelling snakes on the island.
+The prospect of dangerous wildlife or poisonous vegetation brought me no qualms.
+After all, there aren’t even any terrain-dwelling snakes on the island.

 The hike to the Southwest Cape took me almost three days, the journey made longer because of the mud from recent rains.
 Sleep was difficult the first night, as it had been some time since I had slept on the ground, and the reality of my endeavor finally began to sink in.
-While experienced within the natural world, a slight anxiety came over me upon the realization that I may have bitten off more than I could chew, and I had no fallback option.
-Juxtaposed with this thought was a comfort in knowing that my newfound worry indicated resurgence in my will to live.
+While experienced within the natural world, slight anxiety came over me upon the realization that I may have bitten off more than I could chew, and I had no fallback option.
+Juxtaposed with this thought was a comfort in knowing that my newfound worry indicated a resurgence in my will to live.
 Eventually, my psyche balanced these two notions, and I did manage to sleep a few hours, awaking with renewed confidence in the face of the rising sun.

-Days two and three were largely uneventful, save for a brief but violent thunderstorm and a confrontational encounter with what may have been a brushtail opossum.
+Days two and three were largely uneventful, save for a brief but violent thunderstorm and a confrontational encounter with what may have been a brushtail possum.
 Despite the critter’s sincere efforts, I found myself on the coastline midday of the third.
 Authentic peril would not rear its head until that evening.

 My efforts in constructing camp that day concluded with the completion of a water collection basin that I devised from several broad ferns and a species of bamboo that I knew had been introduced to the area centuries before.
 Previously, I had created a small hut of the same bamboo and ferns to serve as my shelter until I ventured to build something more ambitious, along with a moderate fire and a few limb lines for fishing.
 Resigning myself to relaxation for the remainder of the day, I took off my clothes and my boots and braved the somewhat murky but refreshing surf.

 Initially, I was met with intrigue in regards to the gradient at which the water deepened.
-Approximately 100 meters from shore, I found myself only knee deep and I could feel the soft, white sands beneath my soles.
-In hind sight, perhaps the lack of aquatic life in the area should have been an indicator of something amiss, but I was still planted firmly in the euphoria of my self-engineered renaissance.
+Approximately 100 meters from shore, I found myself only knee-deep, and I could feel the soft, white sands beneath my soles.
+In hindsight, perhaps the lack of aquatic life in the area should have been an indicator of something amiss, but I was still planted firmly in the euphoria of my self-engineered renaissance.

 I stood for perhaps another thirty seconds, merely observing my surroundings, and then took a step forward.
 From there, I cannot convey the alarm that I experienced when I was suddenly and completely submerged.